This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The Sting of Buttons Crassula Performia | Gloxinia |

 A few house plants lend themselves to being grown from leaves.
 Succulent plants are also prone to this type of propagation as they have shallow root systems and generate new growth through their leaves.
-Growing a new plant from a leaf is not a difficult process.
+Developing a new plant from a leaf is not a complex process.

 It can be delicate as some plant leaves can be fragile.
 Each plant has slightly different cutting methods and placement of the leaf for new plant growth, so you should research the plant you are interested in propagating before going ahead.